 7-11 – the foundation years

 Daily school; building on core academic skill sets – maths, reading and writing, introducing the concept of science as a subject, strengthening general knowledge by expanding their knowledge of the world.
-Languages.
+Studying a foreign language becomes part of the daily curriculum.

 11-14 – the discovery years